St Erth railway station: Facilities

 The station buildings are constructed of granite in an 'L' shape west and north of the St Ives bay platform.
-The booking office is staffed for part of the day and is located in the west-facing section which faces the station car park.
-The northern range incorporates staff accommodation as well as refreshment facilities which appeared in a list of the ten best station cafes published in The Guardian in 2009.
+The booking office is staffed for part of the day and is located in the west-facing section which faces the North car park.
+Just next to this building is the station cafe, which appeared in a list of the ten best station cafes published in The Guardian in 2009.
 Platforms 2 and 3 have a long canopy above them to protect passengers waiting for their train.
-At the west end of this is a covered footbridge which links with the main westbound platform for trains to Penzance, and a large wooden shelter is provided here.
-A small granite building further up the platform is for staff use.
-As with several other stations in Cornwall, small palm trees grow on the main platforms, both of which can accommodate seven-coach trains.

 In 2017, a new concourse and ticket office was opened in St Erth, replacing the old ticket office which was smaller.
 The new building now includes toilet facilities and a waiting lounge, including a medium-sized ticket office with two windows.
 This process also included upgraded step-free access to the concourse and to platforms 2 & 3.
 A new entrance to platforms 2 & 3 near to the station café was also built, next to an also new private building for staff only.
-An improved transport interchange is under construction in 2018.
+In 2019, St Erth became the hub for the new park and ride to St Ives, replacing the previous one at Lelant Saltings.
+This brought the addition of a new car park at the south side of the station and expanding of the car park at the north side of the station, creating over 500 parking spaces at the station.